trevordevore/levurehelper-app_updater/README.md

 # app_updater helper

 Levure helper that provides auto updates for desktop applications on macOS and Windows.
-To use this helper in your Levure application add it to the list of `helpers` in the `app.yml` file.

 LiveCode Requirements: >= 9.0.1
 Sparkle version: 1.20
 WinSparkle version: 0.6.0

+To use this helper in your Levure application add the `levurehelper-app_updater` folder (you can rename it to `app_updater`) directly to your `./app/helpers` folder or add a reference to the folder to the list of `helpers` in the `app.yml` file.

 ## macOS